pdf-raku/PDF-raku/README.md

 ## See also:
 - `bin/pdf-rewriter.pl [--repair] [--rebuild] [--compress] [--uncompress] [--dom] <pdf-or-json-file-in> <pdf-or-json-file-out>`
-This script is a thin wrapper script to the `PDF::DAO::Doc` `.open` and `.save-as` methods.
+This script is a thin wrapper for the `PDF::DAO::Doc` `.open` and `.save-as` methods.
 It can typically be used to uncompress a PDF for readability and/or repair a PDF who's cross-reference index or stream lengths have become invalid.

 # Classes